davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.LL/index.md

 > Hops taken to remove given item: 6
 ```

 Notice that removing from the tail still requires hops!
 But why?
 We added a tail reference!
-Ah, the problem is that, in order to remove from the tail, it is calling removeAfter(node).
+Ah, the problem is that, in order to remove from the tail, it is calling `removeAfter()`.
 This means it must first find the node preceding the tail node, requiring O(n) time, so having a tail reference doesn't help at all when removing the tail node (it only helps in adding to the tail).

-**Double links:** The running time of reverse list traversal could be improved if we make a "simple" change: Instead of only storing a reference to the next node, what if each node also stored a reference to its previous node?
-Such a structure is called a doubly linked list.
+**Double links:** Instead of only storing a reference to the next node, what if each node also stored a reference to its previous node?
+Such a structure is called a doubly linked list (and is the true implementation of Java's `LinkedList` class).

 - Rename `SinglyLinkedList` to `DoublyLinkedList`.
 Add a pointer to the previous item in all `Nodes`, and add the necessary code to update that pointer to `addFirst`, `addAfter`, `removeFirst`, `removeAfter`.

-- Next, change the `getNodeAt(index)` helper method to traverse in the appropriate direction, depending on the value of the given index, and the current location of the iterator (location cache):
+- Next, change the `getNodeAt()` helper method to traverse in the appropriate direction, depending on the value of the given index, and the current location of the iterator (location cache):

     - If the given index is to the left of the iterator, but is closer to the head, then traverse right starting from the head.
 (This is currently what's being done)